Early White Hair: Myths, Facts, Causes and Prevention Tips

 Fact 2: Medical Conditions Can Contribute

-There’s also an array of medical conditions that can contribute to what causes white hair at an early age.
-Autoimmune diseases like vitiligo and alopecia areata can lead your immune system to mistakenly attack the pigment-producing cells present in your hair follicles.
+There’s also an array of medical conditions that can contribute to white hair at an early age.
+Autoimmune diseases, like vitiligo and alopecia areata, can lead your immune system to mistakenly attack the pigment-producing cells present in your hair follicles.
 Similarly, thyroid disorders can interfere with your hormonal balance, which can affect your hair pigmentation.
 Diseases like pernicious anaemia, which emerges due to vitamin B12 deficiency, can also be underlying causes of early white hair.

 Fact 3: Nutritional Deficiencies

 Nutritional deficiencies, especially a lack of essential vitamins and minerals, can lead to premature greying.
-Deficiency in vitamin B12, folate (B9), or vitamin D can lead to changes in hair colour.
+Deficiency in vitamin B12, folate (B9), or vitamin D has been associated with premature greying in some studies.
 A balanced diet is crucial for maintaining healthy hair; if these nutrients are not consumed adequately, it can hasten the greying process.

 Fact 4: Lifestyle Factors